KooperL/mail-catcher/README.md

 ## Purpose

 - Receive temporary emails for testing or registration.
+- Realtime email updates
 - Protect your primary inbox from spam.
-- Create throw away accounts.
 - Use for QA, development, or demo environments.
-- Forward emails to a primary inbox
+- Forward emails to a primary inbox.

 ## Setup